- UCAS course code

-The final year of the course will prepare you for your final university exams, national assessments such as the Prescribing Safety Assessment and, for your role as a foundation year doctor in the NHS, the year is your preparation for practice.
+The final year of the course is focussed on preparing you for your final university exams, national assessments such as the Prescribing Safety Assessment, Medical Licencing Assessment and, for your role as a foundation year doctor in the NHS; this year is your preparation for practice.

-The final year will include a further Quality and Evidence PEP project and another opportunity to explore career choices through a second Student-Selected Clinical Placement.
+You will also undertake a Quality and Evidence PEP to understand clinical audit and governance in healthcare and another opportunity to explore career choices through a second Student-Selected Clinical Placement.

 Scholarships and bursaries